Unified Kernel Image

 • Optionally, the kernel command line in the .cmdline section.
 If this is absent, the loader implementation may allow local overrides instead.

-• The initrd that the kernel shall unpack and invoke, in the .initrd section.
+• Optionally, the initrd that the kernel shall unpack and invoke, in the .initrd section.

 • Optionally, a splash image to bring to screen before transitioning into the Linux kernel, in the .splash section.